LIAAD/ACE-2005-Translation-and-Alignment-Pipeline/README.md

 ## Prerequisites
 1. Prepare ACE 2005 dataset

     Download: (https://catalog.ldc.upenn.edu/LDC2006T06).
-Note that ACE 2005 dataset is not free.)
+Note that ACE 2005 dataset is not freely accesible.)

 2. ACE-2005 Pre-processing

-    We adopted a commonly used ACE-2005 pre-processing that can be found in [this repository](https://github.com/nlpcl-lab/ace2005-preprocessing).
+    We adopted a commonly used ACE-2005 pre-processing approach that can be found in [this repository](https://github.com/nlpcl-lab/ace2005-preprocessing).

 3. Install the packages.
     Create a python Env (Optional):